-- (1) Represents the cost to us for automobile related items including repairs, fuel, tolls, parking fees and insurance premiums. - (2) Represents our matching contributions to the participants' 401(k) accounts. - (3) Represents supplemental company paid premiums for insurance for which we are not the beneficiary. - (4) Represents the cost to us of a comprehensive annual physical examination made available to our executive officers. - (5) Represents payments made to or on behalf of our named executive officers for relocation.
+- (1) Represents the cost to us for automobile related items including lease payments, parking fees and insurance premiums. - (2) Represents our matching contributions to the participants' 401(k) accounts. - (3) Represents the cost to us of a comprehensive annual physical examination made available to our executive officers. - (4) Represents payments made to or on behalf of the named executive officer for relocation and housing expenses related to his company assignment. - (5) Represents payments made to or on behalf of Mr. Rutten pursuant to our expatriate tax equalization program. - (6) Converted from Singapore Dollar based on the average exchange rate for the period from June 1, 2018 through December 31, 2018, which was 1.37.